 Payment providers usually charge additional fees when payment deadlines are pushed back, which can lead to an additional financial burden.
 Accordingly, fast, frictionless financing without sufficiently checked creditworthiness is a danger for consumers that has been increasing in recent years: According to the Federal Statistical Office, in 2021, around 28 percent of people in debt in Germany owed money to online retailers.
 In the future, this danger is to be minimized with the help of consumer credit guidelines.

-Why BNPL in B2B e-commerce is different
+Why BNPL for B2B different is

 The demand for BNPL in the B2B sector is comparable to that of B2C.
 In fact, invoice and installment purchases have long been the sought-after payment methods in the B2B sector.
 Yet the usage and impact of these methods could hardly be more different.